Cisteo MEDICAL micro-welds down to 50 microns with resistance welding

 How does Cisteo MEDICAL integrate micro resistance welding into its processes?

-Implanted devices, which are a real challenge for patients' lives, must benefit from extremely reliable manufacturing processes.
-This is why the Cisteo MEDICAL R&D team pays particular attention right from the design and prototyping phase in order to guarantee the reliability of the manufacturing process and at the same time the health of the patient and cost control for the manufacturer.
+Implanted devices benefit from an extremely reliable manufacturing process.
+That's why Cisteo MEDICAL's R&D team pays particular attention to the design and prototyping phase, to guarantee the reliability of the manufacturing process, and thus patient health and cost control for the manufacturer or medtech start-up.

-From the development phase of a system, the R&D team integrates the manufacturing method into its thinking and identifies the appropriate welding technique (laser welding, hot bar bonding, resistance welding, ultrasonic bonding).
+As early as the system development phase, the R&D team takes into account the manufacturing process and identifies the appropriate welding technique (laser welding, hot bar bonding, resistance welding, ultrasonic bonding).

-From one project to another, the technology must be able to adapt to restrictions such as size, geometry, accessibility of the interconnection location.
+From one project to the next, the technology must be adaptable to restrictions such as size, geometry and accessibility of the interconnect location.

-At Cisteo MEDICAL, our manufacturing engineers may choose to use resistance welding to ensure an interconnection that meets the unique needs of the project but also by extension ensure a durable device that will best fit the patient .
+At Cisteo MEDICAL, our manufacturing engineers can choose to use resistance welding to ensure an interconnect that not only conforms to the unique needs of the project, but also by extension guarantees a durable device that will best fit the patient.

 Microsoldering, some technical explanations